benc-uk/nodejs-demoapp/README.md

 # Running Locally
-Standard Node.js `npm install` and start with `npm start`.
+Standard Node.js `npm install` and start with `npm start` from the 'src' directory.
 Web app will be listening on the usual Express port of 3000, but this can be changed by setting the `PORT` environmental variable.
 Tested with Node v8.x and 10.x

 # Docker